Promoting transparency for better pension outcomes

 - As part of the climate change goals, does the fund provide data on its portfolio’s carbon footprint?

-- Does the fund disclose the climate-related risks and opportunities for investments/(and/or portfolio)?
+- Does the fund disclose the climate-related risks and opportunities for specific investments and/or the total fund?

 - If the fund does disclose climate-related risks and opportunities, does the fund follow the recommendations as outlined by the Task Force on Climate-related Financial Disclosures (TCFD)?

-Responsible investing governance was one of the lower scoring components.
+Responsible investing governance was one of the lower scoring components, though we did see some improvement this year.
 For RI to be successfully implemented there needs to be oversight and accountability.
 For this component, marks were provided for disclosures that clearly laid out where the oversight of responsible investing resides and who is accountable for ensuring that RI policies are implemented.
-There were a few countries where RI was part of the board’s oversight across all funds (Finland, South Africa, Sweden, and the UK).
+This year Australia joined the list of countries where RI was part of the board’s oversight across all funds (Australia, Finland, South Africa, Sweden, and the UK).

-- 65% of all funds disclosed whether RI is part of board oversight
+- 71 per cent of all funds disclosed whether RI is part of board oversight (67 per cent last year)

-- 49% of all funds disclosed whether there is a designated role/team to oversee the RI mandate for the fund
+- 65 per cent of all funds disclosed whether there is a designated role/team to oversee the RI mandate for the fund (51 per cent last year)

-- 47% of all funds disclosed how RI is integrated at the executive management level
+- 60 per cent of all funds disclosed how RI is integrated at the executive management level (48 per cent last year)

 Questions relating to responsible investing governance